Odd Apache pitfall: ErrorDocument and POST

 The setup

-I had taken it out, thinking that it was enabled elsewhere.
-The ErrorDocument 404 directive disguised this by mimicking some of the behavior of the RewriteCond directives — no doubt I inserted it after receiving a 404 response.
+In any case, it seems that $_POST is not populated when an ErrorDocument directive disguised this by mimicking some of the RewriteCond directives — no doubt I inserted it after receiving a 404 response.
 (Instead, that should have raised a red flag about the rewrite engine.)

 In any case, it seems that $_POST is not populated when an ErrorDocument is used.
 Here's my new .htaccess file: